Large Language Models Are Effective Human Annotation Assistants, But Not Good Independent Annotators

 A retrieval model collects news articles from trusted sources like LexisNexis and BBC Monitoring.
 String filters identify documents containing potential attack information, focusing on keywords such as \emph{assault}, \emph{hostage}, and \emph{rebel}.
 Then, an algorithm removes duplicates and irrelevant documents from this pool.
-A Support Vector Machine (\abr{svm}) uses \textsc{tf-idf} to flag highly relevant documents for manual review.
+A Support Vector Machine uses \textsc{tf\nobreakdash-idf} to flag highly relevant documents for manual review.
 In \cdcr{}, our baseline, $k$-\textsc{nn} search, displays documents within a 1.35 radius using a \textsc{tf\nobreakdash-idf} vectorizer.